-o What perspective does each character have?
+o Describe 's perspective.

-o How does the book compare to the audio or video version?
+o Select an event from the book and compare it to a scene from the movie.
+How are they different?

-o How does the author's portrayal of the character compare to historical accounts?

-o What genres do you like to read?
-Why?

-o Who is your favorite author?
-Why?

-o Summarize the text.

-o What evidence from the text explains or supports the inference you made?

-o What is the central idea of the text?
+- o What genres do you like to read?
+Why? - o Who is your favorite author?
+Why? - o Summarize the text. - o What evidence from the text explains or supports the inference you made? - o What is the central idea of the text? - o How is this paragraph organized?
+What is the key concept? - o What conflicting viewpoints does the text mention? - o What argument is presented?
+What claims support that argument?

-• Possible questions/prompts to ask as or after your child reads con't: o What text features are in this book?
+• Possible questions/prompts to ask as or after your child reads con't: